 Short answer: ‘it depends’.
 Let me explain.
 There are a number of ways to assert your influence upon another website.
 Some of those ways are illegal, but most are not.
 When it comes to our services, we operate only in the realm of what is legal…life is too short to go to prison for something stupid like breaking the law over a website.
 Perhaps you have heard about hackers who attack major sites, get caught, get fined and thrown in jail for 18 months.
 Here’s one example.

 We’re not into prison and we bet you aren’t either.
-This is why we don’t ‘hack’ sites, nor do we employ software programmes like LOIC that do dos or ddos attacks.
+This is why we don’t ‘hack’ sites, nor do we employ software programmes like LOIC that do DDOS attacks.
 So if that’s what you’re hoping we’ll do, don’t waste your time or ours; and honestly, don’t risk it, it is just really, really stupid…like sucker-punching Mike Tyson.
 You may land a punch, but Lord help you when he (read: FBI) tracks you down.

 It is perfectly legal to build backlinks.
 People do this every day.
 They link to interesting article, they link to funny pictures, they link to their social media pages.

 The truth is that not all sites respond the same way to links.
 Google decides how to rank sites.
 We offer different link packages…you cannot move a battleship with a bb gun.
 Google has implemented a link disavow tool, which allows anyone with a Google webmaster tools account to essentially tell Google to ignore certain links.
-This is a good move by Google to combat negative seo and to enable the end user to find the most relevant information.
+This is a good move by Google to combat negative SEO and to enable the end user to find the most relevant information.

 However, what if the ‘relevant information’ that comes up when people search for your name, business, or service, is negative?